lohathe/experiment-scripts/README.md

 *Defaults*: `OUT_DIR = plot-data/`, `CSV_DIR = .`

 This script takes directories of csvs (or directories formatted as specified below) and creates a pdf plot of each csv directory found.
 A line is created for each .csv file contained in a plot.
 [Matplotlib][matplotlib] is used to do the plotting.
-The script will use half the current computers CPUs to process data.
+The script will use all of the system CPUs to process data (changeable with `-p`).

 If the csv filenames are formatted like: `param=value_param2=value2.csv`, the variation of these parameters will be used to color the lines in the most readable way.
 For instance, if there are three parameters, variations in one parameter will change line color, another line style (dashes/dots/etc), and a third line markers (trianges/circles/etc).